Pysi/easyRLS/README.md

 In Matlab, do "add with subfolders" for the 'easyRLS/Matlab' folder.

+## Update programs

+Just go in the concerned directory and do `git pull`.
+You will have to manage changes made on the code.
+Gitkraken could be useful in such a case.

 ## Run the code section after section

 Once you have the code, open the `script.m` in 'easyRLS/Matlab/Utils'.
 You will run this script section by section.
 For each section, the approximative time is given.
 The benchmarks have been performed on 'Dream' for the run 2018-01-11/Run 05 on the layers 3 to 12 (10 layers) for 1500 time frames.